About Switzer Falls

 The Elusive Switzer Falls Main Tier

-However, in order to continue further upstream to get to the base of the main waterfall, we had to do some dicey scrambling.
+In order to continue further upstream to get to the base of the main waterfall, we had to do some dicey scrambling.

 This nearly cathedral-like dead-end had sheer vertical walls on three sides so any further progress was probably reserved for mountain goats.

 The Detour to the top of Switzer Falls

-However, I was also able to scramble higher up the rocks for a top down look at the main Switzer Falls drop.
+However, I also scrambled higher up the rocks slightly further downstream for a top down look at the main Switzer Falls drop.